jackpaulcollins/pets/README.md

 ## Description

 The webpage is simple in nature.
 It only consists of two pages.
 One, the home page, provides a brief overview of each animal.
 It tells the user some of each animal's loves and hates.
 The only other page contains a picture of both Randy, the cat, and Lola, the snail.
+This is the first website we made at Epicodus.

 ## Setup/Installation Requirements